 Not much is known about Strite.
 However, while the information regarding his personal life is not plentiful, we know why his name made it into the history books.

 Strite worked in a manufacturing plant during World War I. This manufacturing plant was located in Stillwater, Minnesota and it was the place where his frustration took over.
 At his workplace, Strite was often served burnt toast.
 At that time, this was not uncommon as toasters were not as well functioning as they are today.
-Therefore, Charles Strite set to work to create a toaster which would eject the bread slices once the toasting process was over, in order to take human error out of the equation.
+Therefore, Charles Strite set to work to create a toaster that would eject the bread slices once the toasting process was over, in order to take human error out of the equation.

 On the 18th of October, 1921 Charles Strite received U.S. patent #1,394,450 for his invention, the pop-up toaster.
 This new variation of the toaster featured a variable timer which ended the toasting process when the bread was toasted.
 In this manner, Strite has achieved to eliminate the need of manually removing the toast from the toaster – which has led to the burnt toast in the first place.
 Strite named his invention the Toastmaster.